 Commitment to emissions reduction is worldwide.

 The Paris Agreement, an initiative that commits countries to lower their carbon emissions through voluntary measures, has garnered more multilateral support than any previous UN initiative.
-While it’s true that in 2017, the US announced its intention to pull out of the Agreement in 2020, Democratic presidential hopeful Joe Biden has said that he plans to rejoin it in addition to introducing a $2 trillion plan to fight climate change.
-Further, Pew Research polls demonstrate that a majority of the general population in most countries concede the potentially disastrous effects of climate change.
+After the US announced its intention to pull out of the Agreement in 2017, President Joe Biden rejoined it in 2021, renewing America’s role in fighting climate change.
+As part of the agreement, 197 countries have promised to cut greenhouse gas emissions to net zero by 2050, showing a sign of solidarity in trying to prevent and/or counter the potentially disastrous effects of climate change.
 Can it be that nearly every other leader/country on the planet is wrong?

 Arguments for skepticism